senyosimpson/noiisseur/README.md

 ### Setup

-Setting up Noisseur currently requires some ceremony.
+Setting up Noiisseur currently requires some ceremony.
 This will be improved in future versions of the application.
 There are two components to the setup: the database and ORM layer and acquiring Twitter authentication tokens.